The Chi Omega sorority house

 This bite mark eventually came back to haunt Bundy, as the prosecutor at his trial was able to convince the jury that it was a match with his teeth.

 At the time of her death, Bowman was studying art history and classical civilizations.
 She was born in Honolulu and had moved to Florida five years prior.
-According to her family, she decided to join the Chi Omega sorority because her grandmother had pledged there.
+She joined the Chi Omega sorority because her grandmother had pledged there.

 Levy was studying fashion merchandising at FSU.
 She grew up in St. Petersburg and graduated from Dixie Hollins High School in Kenneth City.